 Hi, I’m Craig!

 I am a Registered Dietitian based in Toronto/Tkaronto, Ontario.
 I am a cis-gender, gay man and my pronouns are he/him/his.
-I started this practice to help LGBTQ+ folks get reliable, inclusive support around their bodies and food.
+I started this practice to help 2SLGBTQ+ folks get reliable, inclusive support around their bodies and food.
 Whether it is around chronic disease management, settling a difficult digestive tract, or just living your best life, I can help!
 I practice from a health at every size approach.
 This means I celebrate body diversity, challenge scientific and cultural assumptions around health and wellness, and prioritize compassionate self-care.
 This also means that I reject the idea that weight is a strong indicator of good health, and prefer to focus on rejecting diet culture, promoting positive relationships with our body, and working on measurable health outcomes such as blood sugars, cholesterol/triglycerides, and blood pressure.
 I also practice from an intersectional perspective, acknowledging how factors like ethnicity, gender, age, and ability affect our lived experience.

-I do not restrict my services to only members of the LGBTQ+ community.
+I do not restrict my services to only members of the 2SLGBTQ+ community.
 I believe we all can thrive in safer, inclusive spaces.

 I am a Registered Dietitian, certified through the College of Dietitian’s of Ontario.
 I completed my Honours Bachelor of Science in Health Studies at the University of Waterloo and my Bachelor of Applied Science in Nutrition and Food from Toronto Metropolitan University.
 I also have my Master of Public Health from the Dalla Lana School of Public Health through the University of Toronto.
 Through my education, I have completed various courses and certifications in health, gender, and sexuality such as: